alex35469/fingerpatch/README.md

 ### Attack

-Once the capture has been done and the ground truth has been established (in Crawl), the analysis of the two happens in the attack folder.
+The analysis of the ground_truth, the captures happens in the attack folder as well as trying to match the capture to the ground_truth.

+The attack folder can be divided into 3 parts: __Cleaning__, __Mining__ and __Matching__

+#### Cleaning
+In the previous step, the attacker ends up with a raw database of the crawled Packages metadata.
+Many attributes of package's metadata are useless for the attacker.
+And might want to get rid of them. (i.e. the attacker may not want to keep the `Maintainer` field).

+While doing a capture, the attacker will mostly only be interessted about the package's name and version the victim is updating.
+It make sense to drop every package's metadata that have the same size, name version and maybe architecture.
+This opperation will reduce his database and thus the time it will take to do a mapping

+#### Mining

+After cleaning, the attacker still have some task to do before recording the Captures.
+Indeed,

+#### Matching

 Where the attacker succeed if he can with high probabilities match a captured package to a crawled package.

 ## Issues